 ZIAF was founded in 2003 as a research centre at Goethe University Frankfurt in order to link the various different Africa-oriented activities in one single network of competence.
-Today, ZIAF has over 100 members from nine different faculties of Goethe University Frankfurt, plus associated members from the Senckenberg Research Institute, the Institute for Social-Ecological Research, and the Peace Research Institute Frankfurt.
-The scope of disciplines active at ZIAF is unmatched in Germany and comprises African Studies, English Studies, Archaeobotany, Archaeology, Biology, Ethnology, Film Studies, Geophysics, Human Geography, Medicine, Palaeobiology, Physical Geography, Political Science, Romance Studies and Economics.
+Today, ZIAF has about 60 members from ten different faculties of Goethe University, and more than 70 associated members from the partner institutions the Senckenberg Research Institute, the Institute for Social-Ecological Research, the Peace Research Institute Frankfurt and other institutions.
+The scope of disciplines active at ZIAF is unmatched in Germany and comprises African Studies, Social and Cultural Anthropology, Archaeobotany, Archaeology, Biology, Economics, English Studies, Film Studies, Geophysics, German Literature, Human Geography, Musicology, Palaeobiology, Physical Geography, Political Science, Romance Studies and Catholic and Protestant Theology.
 In addition, the ZIAF coordinates the networking of Africa research within the framework of the Rhine-Main-Alliance of the universities in Frankfurt, Mainz and Darmstadt (Afrikaforschung Rhein-Main).

 Aims and Structure of ZIAF

 ZIAF as a central networking platform aims to:

 - promote interdisciplinarity in the field of Africa-related research

 - initiate innovative research focuses and new research projects

 - strengthen interdisciplinary and north-south interdisciplinary promotion of young researchers

 - form a network with national and international institutions from research, economy, development cooperation and culture

 - engage in public relations work to convey a differentiated picture of African reality